WFA stands for Work From Anywhere.

 The WFA mindset has definitely been championed by digital nomad culture in recent years.
 Yet it was the pandemic and the enforced increase in home working that really highlighted to businesses just how feasible WFA could be.

 Businesses had no choice but to allow home working and later hybrid working due to lockdowns.
-Having had no other recourse and seen the positive results, many businesses are ready to embrace the tangible company advantages of WFA staff.
-Meanwhile, employees have enjoyed the additional freedoms and work / life balance and will be unwilling to relinquish them.
+Having had no other recourse and seeing positive results, many businesses are ready to embrace the tangible company advantages of WFA staff.
+Meanwhile, employees have enjoyed the additional freedoms and work/life balance and will be unwilling to relinquish them.

 One of the biggest fears from businesses, in regard to WFH and WFA, is the idea of productivity.
 While employees can be monitored and supervised in an office setting, this dissipates if they are working elsewhere.